Forprix/Checker/README.md

 # To do:
+- Minimize CheckFailInfo for Release
+- add CHECKER_FORCE_DEBUG
-- add options for checkerhandler.h
+- Add options for checkerhandler.h
-- add Linux & MacOS support for checkerhandler.h
+- Add Linux & MacOS support for checkerhandler.h